kamalbuilds/BNB-Trading-Aggregator/README.md

 # CrossChain DEX Aggregator & Strategy Builder
 > Building, Executing, and Sharing Cross-Chain Trading Strategies Made Simple

+This project is designed to enable users to create and execute complex blockchain actions seamlessly.
+It supports various decentralized exchanges (DEXs), cross-chain operations, and advanced storage management, ensuring smooth and efficient strategy execution.

 ## 🌟 Problem Statements

 1. **Fragmented Liquidity**: Users struggle to find the best rates across multiple DEXs and chains, leading to suboptimal trades and higher costs.